vosaul/status.im/source/build_status/index.md

 ### Android

-Installation script installs Android SDK and Android NDK (if they are not present in `~/.status/Android/Sdk/`).
+Installation script installs Android SDK and Android NDK.

 - *Optional:* If you want to use AVD (Android Virtual Device, emulator), please, check [this documentation](https://developer.android.com/studio/run/emulator);
 - *Optional:* If you don't like AVD, you can also use [Genymotion](https://genymotion.com);